-Buamono, Hannah Adwoa, "Applications Of Micro-X-Ray Fluorescence (µXRF) Techniques To Ore Formation Questions In Economic Geology" (2022).
-Open Access Theses & Dissertations.
-3658.
+Buamono, Hannah A, "Applications of Micro-X-Ray Fluorescence (μXRF) Techniques to Ore Formation Questions in Economic Geology" (2022).
+ETD Collection for University of Texas, El Paso.
+AAI30001297.